shinee0130/contactsafe/README.md

   - Xcode for iOS builds.
   - A supported browser such as Chrome for web builds.

+## Localization

+Translation files live under `lib/l10n`.
+English, German and Mongolian strings are provided as both `.arb` and `.json` files.
+You can switch languages from the settings screen.
+To add a new language simply create another ARB/JSON file in that directory and rebuild the app.

 ## Running Tests

 Execute all unit and widget tests with: